shahidmalik4/120-years-of-olympics-analysis-using-powerbi/README.md

 - **Summer Games:**
    - The Summer Olympics typically attract a larger number of participating countries and events compared to the Winter Games.
+   - In total 230 countries participated in 29 editions and 116780 athletes played 52 sports won nearly 34000 medals.
    - Nations from around the world converge to compete in a wide array of sports, including athletics, swimming, gymnastics, and team sports like soccer and basketball.
    - The Summer Games traditionally feature a diverse range of events, reflecting the global appeal and popularity of warm-weather sports.

 - **Winter Games:**
     - The Winter Olympics, held in colder climates, tend to have fewer participating countries and events compared to the Summer Games.
+    - In total 119 countries participated in 22 editions and 18960 athletes played 17 sports won nearly 5695 medals.
     - Winter sports such as skiing, skating, snowboarding, and ice hockey dominate the program, with fewer nations possessing the infrastructure and expertise to compete in these disciplines.
     - Despite the smaller scale, the Winter Olympics showcase the skill and athleticism of athletes in sports uniquely suited to snowy and icy conditions.